Bartley C of E Junior School

 Before your child starts school there is a New Intake evening which allows you to meet key staff and your child’s teachers.
 Each year there is a Meet the Teacher evening early in the autumn term, and Parents Evening in the second half of the autumn term, where parents of children with additional support plans are given a longer time.
 There are termly opportunities to for parents to come in and look through their child’s work with their child in the summer term.

-We are keen to continue develop and improve ways to involve and engage parents with the provision their child receives and encourage any suggestions.
+We are keen to continue to develop and improve ways to involve and engage parents with the provision their child receives and encourage any suggestions.

 If you are able to give any of your time to help in school, Class Teachers will be pleased to match your time and abilities to children’s needs.
 Other ways to become involved in the school are to become a member of the Parent Teachers Association or becoming a School Governor.